Innovative program with a nationwide impact for the prevention of sexual abuse of children ages 5-9

 The ultimate goal within the next two years is to include “Safe Touches” training in all Kindergartens and first, second, and third grades of public primary schools in Greece.

-The “Safe Touches” program is implemented thanks to the exclusive financial support of the Stavros Niarchos Foundation.
+Phases A and B of the “Safe Touches” program were developed and implemented with the exclusive sponsorship of the Stavros Niarchos Foundation.

 ELIZA’s Board of Directors as well as its scientific team express their deepest gratitude to the Stavros Niarchos Foundation who believed in the program’s potential from the start and fervently supported it.